 - 1. Statement of Application and Certification; and

-- 2. Bond Purchase Agreement; and
+- 2. Bond Purchase Agreement Summary Letter; and

 - 3. Bond Opinion Letter; and

 - 4. Issuer Certification; and

 - 5. Inducement Resolution; and

 - 6. Evidence of the TEFRA Hearing; and

-- 7. Documentation detailing the Commitment for Permanent Financing, if different from the bonds; and
+- 7. Commitment for Permanent Financing; and

 - 8. Written documentation from each service provider that all necessary utilities (i.e., electricity, gas, sewer, and water) are available at the proposed site.